Jed Rubenfeld

-Jed L. Rubenfeld (born February 15, 1959) is an American lawyer, constitutional scholar, and novelist.
-He is the Robert R. Slaughter Professor of Law at Yale Law School.
-He is an expert on constitutional law, privacy, and the First Amendment.
-He joined the Yale faculty in 1990 and was appointed to a full professorship in 1994.
-Rubenfeld has also served as a United States Representative at the Council of Europe and has taught as a visiting professor at both the Stanford Law School and the Duke University School of Law.
-Married to Yale law professor Amy Chua with whom he has two daughters, he is also the author of two novels, including the million-copy bestseller, The Interpretation of Murder.
+Jed L. Rubenfeld (born 1959) is an American legal scholar and professor of law at Yale Law School.
+From 2000 to 2020, he served as the Robert R. Slaughter Professor of Law at Yale University.
+Rubenfeld is an expert on constitutional law, privacy, and the First Amendment.

+Rubenfeld joined the Yale faculty in 1990 and was appointed to a full professorship in 1994.
+He has served as a United States representative at the Council of Europe and has taught as a visiting professor at both the Stanford Law School and the Duke University School of Law.
+He is also the author of two novels, including the million-copy bestseller, The Interpretation of Murder.

-Early life
+Early life and education

-Rubenfeld was born and raised in Washington D.C. in a Jewish family.
+Rubenfeld was born to a Jewish family and raised in Washington, D.C.
 His father was a psychotherapist and his mother was an art critic.
-He graduated summa cum laude from Princeton University with an A.B. in philosophy in 1980.
-He also studied theater in the Drama Division of the Juilliard School between 1980 and 1982 and attended Harvard Law School from 1983 to 1986, graduating magna cum laude.
+He graduated summa cum laude from Princeton University with a Bachelor of Arts in 1980.
+He also studied theater in the Drama Division of the Juilliard School between 1980 and 1982 and attended Harvard Law School from 1983 to 1986, graduating with a Juris Doctor, magna cum laude.